“Dropping!” Whistler Terrain Park Survival Guide

 These pro-level jumps and jibs are as big as it gets in Whistler so it’s no surprise that helmets are mandatory.
 This is also where the most talented and daring skiers and boarders flock to throw down big, burly tricks for your viewing pleasure.

 The Blackcomb Choker and XL terrain parks also have the added benefit of the Catskinner Chair running right over the larger features, affording uploaders some excellent views of the action below.
 However, if you’re looking for a quicker chair to upload on, dropping a little further below the park to the faster-running Solar Coaster Chair is often a speedier way of getting top-side.
-Check out this map for an overview of Whistler’s terrain park locations.

 As with many such highly specialized environments, the Whistler terrain parks require a certain etiquette that differs slightly from the rest of the mountain.
 To help initiate the unfamiliar, here are some Whistler Terrain Park Survival Tips (because with all the hucking and sliding going on there is a fine line between participant, spectator, and obstacle).